 Total time: 40 – 50 minutes.

-- 15 Japanese Ground Beef Recipes That You Must Try In 2022
+- 15 Most Irresistible Japanese Shrimp Recipes In 2022

 Chicken Tortilla Soup is a variation of the traditional Mexican soup recipe with Tortilla.
 The original cooking method requires the locals to submerge the pieces of corn Tortilla completely in the broth mixture.
 People usually use chicken broth as the base.